rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ bundle exec rake test
 ```
 #### Particular component of Rails
-To run tests only for particular component(ActionPack, ActiveRecord etc).
-For example, to run `ActionMailer` test do
+To run tests only for particular component(ActionPack, ActiveRecord, etc.).
+For
+example, to run `ActionMailer` tests you can:

 ```bash
 $ cd actionmailer
 $ bundle exec rake test